opensalt/opensalt-docs/docs/index.rst

 6.2.7  Copy Framework Only

-When viewing a framework in the tree view, on the CF Document item detail pane you with sufficient rights you will see a button to Copy Framework.
+When viewing a framework in the tree view, with sufficient rights on the CF Document item detail pane you will see a button to Copy Framework.
 This will open up an additional dialog box for multiple options to copy the entire framework documents

 .. image:: static/copyframeworkbutton.png
+:height: 100 px
+:width: 150 px

 .. _h405471134e472ab58320531a7c457: